frodef/getx/README.md

 By convention, all indicators that fan out are suffixed by a star*.

+### Text formatting

+The preceding example query could be conveniently formatted into a string rather than returned as values:

+    > (getx:? companies
+              (getx:seek :name "Acme" 'str:contains?)
+              :employees
+              (getx:select* :first-name "Frode")
+	      (getx:fmt "Frode's email: ~A, phone: ~A" :email :phone))

 ### Special indicators and evaluation

 This section contains information that can usually be ignored.